caspergrl/GT-UX-UI-Dec2022-June2023/01-week/01-lesson.md

 Review

 ## SLIDE 48
-**Review Dieter Rams’s quote**: *“You cannot understand good design if you do not understand people; design is made for people.”*
+**Review Dieter Rams’s quote FAST**: *“You cannot understand good design if you do not understand people; design is made for people.”*
     - He is a German industrial designer and retired academic who designed consumer products for Braun.
     - He is famous for inspiring Apple designer Jony Ive, who designed the iPod.

 **:information_source: TAs please Slack out** Rams’s [10 Principles for Good Design](https://readymag.com/shuffle/dieter-rams/) for students to read later.

 ## SLIDE 49
 Research is the first step in the UX design process.
-Without it, our work can only be based on our own experiences and assumptions, which are not objective.
+Without it, our work can only be based on our own experiences and assumptions (or those of our stakeholders), which are not objective.

-- Design research underpins and supports the entire design thinking process.
 Design research applies qualitative and quantitative metrics and takeaways to problem solving.
 It fully leverages the empathize phase and incorporates user feedback.

 **User Research Overview**

 1. What it is:

-    - All user research has in common is that it helps place people at the center of your design process and products.
+    - All user research is intended to place people at the center of your design process and products.

-    - User research is about understanding users, who will always provide insights.
+    - User research is about understanding users, their goals, needs, motivations, pains and challenges.

+    - User research can be conducted in many ways including:
-    - User research uses qualitative and quantitative methods, including interviews, contextual inquiries, diary studies, personas, card sorting, and usability testing.
+        - interviews, contextual inquiries, diary studies, personas, card sorting, and usability testing.

     - Designing for users means learning everything we can about them  and iteratively testing our work with them throughout the design process.

-2. When it is used:
+2. We use it when we need to

     - Test designs to validate an iteration

     - Build a new feature

-    - Understand who is the user
+    - Understand who is the user and/or their problem

     - Conduct user interviews

 3. Why it matters:

-    - To create designs that are truly relevant to your users

-    - To create designs that are easy and pleasurable to use
+    - To create products that are useful and usable to the user, as well as provide a return on investment for the business

     - To understand the ROI of your UX design

 ## SLIDE 50
-**User researchers own the empathize phase.**
+**User researchers (IDEALLY) own the empathize phase - NOT ALWAYS.**

-- UX researchers gather insights into users’ needs.

-- A dedicated researcher minimizes guesswork or groundless assumptions.
+- Many companies these days place this on the product manager plus a researcher.
+Sometimes design is included early and sometimes they're not - I encourage you all to strive to be involved as early as possible in these decisions in your UX roles.

 - You'll work with designers, product managers, developers, and engineers to create an experience that connects with their audience.

 ## SLIDE 51
-Erin Sanders at Frog Design created the research learning spiral.
+Erin Sanders at Frog Design created this research learning spiral.
 The first two steps entail forming questions and establishing a hypothesis.
 The last three steps entail gathering knowledge through selected UX research methods.

 1. **Objectives:** Determine the knowledge gaps we need to fill.